nikcbg/docker_nginx/README.md

 1.3.2
 ```

-- Execute `docker -v` to see make sure `packer` is isntalled and check its version, the output will display the following:
+- Execute `docker -v` to see make sure `docker` is isntalled and check its version, the output will display the following:

 ```
 Docker version 17.03.2-ce, build f5ec1e2